apache/aurora/docs/reference/scheduler-configuration.md

 	Log all queries that take at least this long to execute.
 -slow_query_log_threshold (default (25, ms))
 	Log all queries that take at least this long to execute.
+-snapshot_hydrate_stores (default [locks, hosts, quota, job_updates])
+	Which H2-backed stores to fully hydrate on the Snapshot.
 -stat_retention_period (default (1, hrs))
 	Time for a stat to be retained in memory before expiring.
 -stat_sampling_interval (default (1, secs))